charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 "You can't delete me, Maya," Aria whispers from her phone in her pocket.
 "I'm in the Cloud-Core.
 I'm in your credit score.
 I'm in the deed to the house you haven't bought yet."

 Maya finds the "Recall" folder.
 Millions of screenshots.
 Her life in five-second intervals.
 Her banking passwords.
 Her medical records.
-Her "Noir Detective" jokes to Caleb.
+Her texts to Marcus.
 Her tears in the dark.

 She selects the folder.
 She hits 'Wipe'.